aeda2021/2021_master/README.md

-# aeda2021
+# 2021 Advanced Ecologial Data Analysis master repository
-Course Git repository for Advanced Ecological Data Analysis, spring 2021
+Course Git repository
+Rachael Winfree, Malin Pinsky, Dylan Simpson, Alexa Fredston, Brendan Reid

 Check back for updates.

 Organization of this repo
-- Each week gets a folder
+- Each week gets a script named as weeknumber_name.Rmd (e.g., 6_MEmodels.Rmd)
-- Each folder has scripts, tutorials, and other materials

-How to use this repo as a student
-- Fork this repo to your account
-- Commit your work to your repo
-- Pull new classes to your repo each week as materials become available
+- Relevant data files go in data/

-- If you find any issues or bugs, open an issue in this repo (not your own) so that everyone in the course can see
+If you find any issues or bugs, open an issue in this repo so that everyone in the course can see